Interior Design for Healthy Aging

 • Learn four key principles of universal design to create stylish, accessible living spaces that everyone can use.

 • Assess your home - inside and out - to determine how well it suits your family’s current lifestyle and what it would take to adapt it to meet future needs.

 • Discover appealing solutions that incorporate universal design features in every room and outdoor space.

 • Find out about simple DIY fixes, innovative products, stylish décor ideas, and eco-friendly options.

-Rosemary Bakker is a gerontologist, certified interior designer, and on academic staff at Weill Cornell Medical College.
-During the last fifteen years, Ms. Bakker has assumed a leading role in promoting the role of the environment and smart technologies to optimize the health, function, and well being of the 50 plus.
-She has consulted on universal design and wellnss for a variety of living environments, including single family homes, senior housing, and healthcare facilities.
-A dynamic speaker, she has presented to diverse audiences, including the 50 plus, health care and aging service professionals, interior designers, housing experts, Fortune 500 corporations, Centers for Disease Control, MOMA, the Alzheimer's Association, and the United Nations.
+Rosemary Bakker is a certified interior designer and has a Master's of Science in Gerontology.
+Rosemary was on academic staff at Weill Cornell Medical College for over a decade in the Division of Geriatrics.
+During the last 25 years, Rosemary has assumed a leading role in promoting the role of the environment and technologies to optimize the health, function, and well being of the 60 plus.
+Additionally, she is a home safety specialist and works with geriatric care managers to conduct home safety assessments to help their clients age with greater safety and function in their own homes.
+Rosemary has consulted on interior design for wellness for a variety of living environments, including single family homes, senior housing, and healthcare facilities.
+A dynamic speaker, she has presented to diverse audiences, including the 60 plus, health care and aging service professionals, interior designers, housing experts, Fortune 500 corporations, Centers for Disease Control, MOMA, the Alzheimer's Association, and the United Nations.
 Rosemary was a guest on Martha Stewart Living Radio and was featured in the Public Lives column of The New York Times and in AARP The Magazine.